(You Drive Me) Crazy Tour

-The (You Drive Me) Crazy Tour (also known as Crazy 2k Tour) was the second concert tour by American entertainer Britney Spears, launched in support of her first and second studio albums, ...Baby One More Time (1999) and Oops!...
-I Did It Again (2000).
-The tour was designed as a continuation of the ...Baby One More Time Tour (1999) and a prelude to the Oops!...
+The (You Drive Me) Crazy Tour (also known as the Crazy 2k Tour) was the second concert tour by American entertainer Britney Spears, launched in supporting of her first and second studio albums, ...Baby One More Time (1999) and Oops!...
+I Did It Again (2000), respectively.
+The tour was formulated as a continuation of the ...Baby One More Time Tour (1999) and as a prelude to the then-upcoming Oops!...
 I Did It Again Tour (2000).
 It was sponsored by Got Milk? and Polaroid.

-The tour was divided into various segments, with each segment being followed by an interlude to the next segment, and it ended with an encore.
-The set list consisted of nine songs, seven from ...Baby One More Time and two from Oops!...
+The tour was divided into various segments, with each segment being followed by an interlude into the next segment, ending with an encore.
+The setlist consisted of nine songs, with seven tracks from ...Baby One More Time and two from Oops!...
 I Did It Again, her then-upcoming album.
-During the tour, Spears was accused of lip synching, although she denied these claims.
-The show was recorded and broadcast on Fox, and a DVD entitled Britney Spears: Live and More! was released in November 2000.
+The concert in Hawaii was recorded and broadcast on Fox and a DVD entitled Britney Spears: Live and More! was released in November 2000.

 Background and development

 On December 17, 1999, during the premiere of the music video for "From the Bottom of My Broken Heart" on Total Request Live, Spears called the show to announce March US tour dates.
 The tour was designed as a continuation of the ...Baby One More Time Tour and a prelude to her future world tour.
 The leg's main sponsor was Got Milk?.
 Media director Peter Gardiner explained, "Britney is magic with teen-age girls, and that's an absolutely crucial target for milk".
 Spears shot an advertising campaign to be shown before her performances began.
 The secondary sponsor was Polaroid and the corporation released the Polaroid I-Zone as the official camera of the tour.
 Spears also used the I-Zone onstage to take pictures of the audience and further promote the product.

 The stage of the (You Drive Me) Crazy Tour was similar to that of the ...Baby One More Time Tour, although much bigger.
 There were many special effects, including smoke machines and fireworks that erupted during the show.
 There was a giant projection screen that resembled the magical mirror from Snow White and the Seven Dwarfs (1937).
 Also present was a mechanical magic carpet in which Spears sat and flew over the first 100 feet above the crowd.
 Spears, who had five costumes changes during the show, was joined on stage by eight dancers.
-The setlist consisted of nine songs, seven from her debut album and two unreleased songs from her then upcoming album, Oops!...
-I Did It Again (2000).
+The setlist consisted of nine songs, six from her debut album, two songs from her then-upcoming album, Oops!...
+I Did It Again (2000) and a cover of Sonny & Cher's hit "The Beat Goes On".